 Psychological match events

 The way a match unfolds can impact the behavior of the players beyond the instructions laid out by the coach.
 Such psychological events can have big impact on a specific match, but they do not by themselves affect the team spirit or confidence of future matches

-A team that gains a lead of two goals in a match will automatically start to lose their attacking momentum and to start to focus more on defense.
-This effect will further increase if the lead is extended; each goal increase in the goal difference decreases attack by 9% and increases defense by 7.5%.
+A team that gains a lead of two goals in a match will automatically start to lose their attacking momentum and will focus more on defense.
+This effect will further increase as the lead is extended; each goal increase in the goal difference decreases attack by 9% and increases defense by 7.5%.
 Each goal reduction in the goal difference reverses the previous effect.
 There is an upper limit of a goal difference of 8, after which the team’s ratings will stop changing.

 In some situations teams are able to withstand this psychological effect.
 If the team has been given “Match of the Season” instructions, they won’t back down even when in a large lead.
-The same goes if the team playing in the finals of their National Cup, the World Cup or the Hattrick Masters and on the last series round of the season.
+The same goes if the team plays a final in the National Cup, the World Cup or the Hattrick Masters and on the last series round of the season.